 SARA is one of the premier clubs in the North Georgia area.
 Presently, we have over fifty active members.
 The club and its members are actively involved in many different amateur radio activities.
 Some members enjoy just rag-chewing, or operating CW, SSB, VHF SSB, or QRP.
 Others enjoy chasing DX, or working satellites, or building equipment and antenna systems.

 The clubs main emphasis is to assist local communities with special events and their communications needs.
 We also like to promote the public awareness of the ARRL Field Day event held every June.
 SARA has been honored with two national “First Place” finishes in our class, during past Field Day events.

-We’ll meet at Marie’s about 5:30, later if you need to, and adjourn to start the meeting at 7pm at the Bennett Conference Center at Northside Hospital Forsyth, 1200 Northside Forsyth Drive, Cumming, GA 30041 .
-This is off of GA-400 Exit 14, off Ronald Regan Parkway.
+The meeting is at 7:00 on Monday July 11.
+We’ll be back at Northside Hospital’s Bennett Center, Northside Forsyth Hospital, 1400 Northside Forsyth Drive, Cumming, GA 30041 .
+This is off GA-400 Exit 14.
+Enter from Ronald Reagan Blvd. (extension of Marketplace Blvd.)
 The Bennett Center is on the first floor of the 1400 building, directly across the drive from the (free) parking garage.
 Enter at the building entrance and the conference center is directly behind the reception desk to your left.

 If you can, join us at 5:30 or so at Marie’s Italian Deli, http://www.mariesitaliandeli.